The Beginner’s Guide to Tempo Run Training

 Your Running Speed

-Speed plays a huge role in how many calories you burn.
-The faster you run, the more energy you expend, meaning you’ll burn more calories.
+Speed also plays a big role in calorie burn.
+The faster you run, the more energy you use, so you’ll burn more calories.

-Plus, faster running leads to Excess Post-exercise Oxygen Consumption (EPOC).
+Running faster triggers something called EPOC, or Excess Post-exercise Oxygen Consumption.
 You keep burning calories even after you’ve stopped running.
-I noticed a significant boost in my overall calorie burn when incorporating more speed work and intervals into my training.
+I noticed a significant boost in my overall calorie burn when adding more speed work and intervals into my training.

 Your Fitness Level

 Here’s the kicker: the fitter you get, the fewer calories you burn doing the same workout.
-Your body becomes more efficient as your fitness improves, so you might not see the same calorie burn over time.
+As your fitness improves, your body becomes more efficient, so you might not burn as many calories over time.

 I’ve hit this plateau myself, and when that happens, it’s a good idea to switch things up by adding more intensity, intervals, or even resistance training.